braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/creating_feature_flags.md

 * The **ID** field will be referenced in your code to determine whether the feature is enabled for a particular user.
 This must be unique and cannot be modified once created.
 * The **Description** field is an optional field that allows you to provide additional context around this feature flag.

-![A blank feature flag form, with blank fields for name, ID, and description.][2]
+Choose an `ID` thoughtfully as it will be used as you develop your feature.
+Practice good naming conventions to ensure that your code is readable by your colleagues (and your future self).

+For example, it's common to use a naming convention of `{verb}_{product}_{feature}`, such as `enable_rider_new_profile_page` to make it clear what enabling the feature flag does.

 {% alert important %}
 To prevent breaking production app behavior, feature flag `ID`s must be unique and cannot be modified once created.

 Feature flags are shared across apps within an app group so that different platforms (i.e., iOS/Android/Web) can share references to the same feature.
 {% endalert %}

-Choose an `ID` thoughtfully as it will be used as you develop your feature.
-Practice good naming conventions to ensure that your code is readable by your colleagues (and your future self).

-For example, it's common to use a naming convention of `{verb}_{product}_{feature}`, such as `enable_rider_new_profile_page` to make it clear what enabling the feature flag does.

 #### Properties
 Custom properties can be defined as part of your feature flag.
 These properties will be accessible by your app through the Braze SDK when the feature is enabled.
 Defining properties is an optional step.